Back to blog

 Timeline: Delivered with the resale package.

 What to check: Look at the amendment process.
-If the CC&Rs can be amended by a simple board vote (rather than a homeowner vote), that gives the board significant power to change rules after you've bought.
+If the CC&Rs can be amended by a simple board vote (rather than a homeowner vote), that gives the board enormous power to change rules after you've already bought.
+Most buyers never look at this.
+It's a mistake.

 7. Board Meeting Minutes

-Why it matters: Meeting minutes are the most underrated document in the entire package.
-They're where you find out what's actually happening in the community — not what the board wants to put in a formal disclosure, but what they're discussing, debating, and worrying about.
+Meeting minutes are the most underrated document in the entire package.
+They're where you find out what's actually happening in the community.
+Not what the board wants to put in a formal disclosure, but what they're discussing and worrying about behind closed doors.

 A board discussing "whether to pursue litigation against the developer" tells you something no financial statement will.
-A board debating "options for funding the parking garage repair" signals a special assessment is coming.
-Recurring complaints about water intrusion mean the building has a maintenance problem.
+A board debating "options for funding the parking garage repair" signals a special assessment is on the way.
+Recurring complaints about water intrusion mean the building has a maintenance problem that isn't going away.

 Typical cost: Bundled with the resale package.